I love the walk outdoors on a cool autumn night around our neighborhood. But not all the candy. There’s just too much Halloween candy.

 Ideas for Celebrating Halloween-time

-- Check out this sweet yet profound story, The Saint and the Serpent, in the Waldorf Clearinghouse Newsletter over at the Waldorf Library.
+- Check out this sweet yet profound story, The Saint and the Serpent, from the Waldorf Clearing House Newsletter over on the Waldorf Online Library (starts on page 2).

-- If you collect lots of candy and then want some ideas about what to do with it all (besides eat it!), here’s a post on my blog: What to Do with All That Halloween Candy?
+- If you collect lots of candy and then want some ideas about what to do with it all (besides eat it!), here’s a post for you: What to Do with All That Halloween Candy?

 - 26 Non-Candy Halloween Treats Kids Will Love by Katie at Wellness Mama.